Teraces12/Google-Data-Analytic-Certificate-How-a-Bike-Share-Navigates-Speedy-Success-/README.md

 ### Does our data ROCCC?
 Are there issues with bias or credibility in this data?

 Does our data ROCCC(Reliable, Original, Comprehensive, Current and Cited)?
-Motivate, Inc. collected the data [link](https://divvy-tripdata.s3.amazonaws.com/index.html) for this analysis directly through its management of the Cyclistic Bike Share program for the City of Chicago.
+Motivate, Inc. collected the  [data](https://divvy-tripdata.s3.amazonaws.com/index.html) for this analysis directly through its management of the Cyclistic Bike Share program for the City of Chicago.
 The data is complete and consistent, as it includes information on all trips made by users and is not a simple sample.
 They are also up-to-date, as they are published monthly by the City of Chicago.
 The data is made available to the public by the City of Chicago.

 ### Licensing, privacy, security, and accessibility

-1-The data used for this analysis is released under a specific license [link](https://ride.divvybikes.com/data-license-agreement) and is made available for use in this analysis.
+1-The data used for this analysis is released under a [specific license](https://ride.divvybikes.com/data-license-agreement) and is made available for use in this analysis.

 2-The data has had all identifying information removed to protect the privacy of users.